iamNihar07/hello-world/README.md

 # hello-world
 my first repo

-My name is Nihar Gupte.
-I am a Junior at University of Texas at Arlington.
-I am currently persuing Bachelors of Science in Computer Science.
-I am well adept at Java, C++, C, MATLAB, ARM and MIPS programming.
-I also know the GUIs of GTKMM and Ncurses.
 This github contains every project that I have done over my college years and professional career.

+I’m currently enrolled in Bachelor of Science in Computer Science program under the Computer Science and Engineering Department at The University of Texas at Arlington.
+I am also working on a minor in Mathematics.

+My technical qualifications include intermediate proficiency in Java, C, C++, beginner proficiency in Matlab and SQL and  familiar with Assembly programming and MIPS.
+I am well adept at programming algorithms and data structures, software engineering principles, operating systems and database systems.
+I have worked with the GUIs of GTKMM and Ncurses.